Audio Version Available

 “The community is growing, and everyone is making new friends who they can connect with and share their challenges with, so seeing that really heartens me and it makes me feel warm inside,” Rina says.

-TVC SG has 17 volunteers helping to co-facilitate programmes like The Visible Circle.
+TVC SG needs volunteers help co-facilitate programmes like The Visible Circle.
 If you have a spirit for the community and are interested to volunteer, sign up here.

 Overseas Foreign Workers Kindness Movement